-For a long time I have looked forward to the day I would be able to organise the first professional photo shoot for Bahari Blu.
+For a long time, I have looked forward to the day I would be able to organise the first professional photo shoot for Bahari Blu.

-We agreed a date, hoping that the 25th of May would be a good bet for sunny weather in Cornwall.
-I then got busy planning mood boards, and reaching out to other small businesses to collaborate with in order to create some beautiful outfits to match the jewellery in the shoot.
+We agreed on a date, hoping that the 25th of May would be a good bet for sunny weather in Cornwall.
+I then got busy planning mood boards and reaching out to other small businesses to collaborate with in order to create some beautiful outfits to match the jewellery in the shoot.
 A big thank you to Jaggery, EastbyEastWest, and Noctu Organic for lending your beautiful clothes.

 I contacted two lovely models, Jasmin and Ruby, and it was beginning to look like everything might go smoothly...

 As the day approached I began to feel a pit in my stomach as I nervously looked at the weather forecast.
 Heavy rain and crazy gales were headed our way.
 Unable to post-pone the shoot, I decided to cross fingers (and toes) and hope for the best.
 I drove down to Cornwall the day before to set up through glorious golden sunshine, and I tentatively thought that perhaps the forecast was wrong...